-Capture the attention of your congregation with these seven, replicable announcements you can send out to your parishioners.
+Capture the attention of your congregation and promote your faith with these seven, replicable announcements you can send out to your parishioners.

 When people think about church, oftentimes the focus is all about the mass itself.
 But with mass only taking up around one hour of the week, that leaves 167 hours of opportunity where you could be connecting with your parish, outside the confines of the church.